BodgeMaster/new_dawn_mirror/notes/locations.md

 * Moon habitat
   * built by Neotek Dynamics
   * theoretically permanently habitable but not made to exist in isolation
+  * home to several hundred people in its prime

 **Train stations:**